LoyolaChicagoBooks/introcs-csharp/rst/stringmethods2.rst

 already written example ``IsDigits`` to identify a string for a whole number.

-The  improvements to InputInt and InputDouble are very similar and straightforward *if* you have developed the two main Boolean support functions,
+The  improvements to PromptInt and PromptDouble are very similar and straightforward *if* you have developed the two main Boolean support functions,
 ``IsIntString`` and``IsDecimalString`` respectively.